MvKorveen/Airbnb_project_Udacity/README.md

 Following that, the notebook `airbnb_project.ipynb` can be run in full

 ## Main finding

-There are indications that user behaviour increases the probability of an item being in high demand.

 1. During which period of the year is items on airbnb in highest demand?
     - Answer: Other than the closest period in the data, january, the largest demand is in july and august when 37% and 35% of the items are booked.